Los Cabos in September 2026: Deals & Storm Risk

 - Skip September for whales, mild weather, strict outdoor itineraries, or a nonrefundable splurge.

-If you are still deciding, compare Los Cabos in August, Mexico in September, and Best Time to Visit Los Cabos before booking.
+If you are still deciding, compare Los Cabos in August, Los Cabos in October, Los Cabos Travel Guide, Things to Do in Los Cabos, Mexico in September, and Best Time to Visit Los Cabos before booking.
+If you are tempted by a winter wildlife trip instead, use Whale Watching in Mexico as the seasonal reality check.